JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Matchless cleans?
 - Mooer PreAMP Live (Tone Capture)

+## Cabinets ##
+- All of the Bluguitar cabs are special small and lightweight

 ## Channel Switch Lag ##
 "The Diezel D-Moll doesn't have this drop issue, but it does have a little bit of a time lag when kicking in the channel change, and a bigger time lag when kicking in the fx loop.
 Can't speak for their other models."